-Hands up if you thought summer 2021 in Britain went by in a flash.
-Yep, us too.
-Now we’re several days into October and those hot, sunny afternoons – the wee small handful we had – feel like a distant memory.
-But cold mornings and the ever-present risk of a sudden downpour needn’t make your time on the road any less pleasant.
-Especially when there are so many cars out there capable of beating the autumn chill and approaching winter northerlies, like – how convenient – the six cars we’ve compiled below for your viewing pleasure, while you crank up the heating.
+It's that time of the year when cold mornings and the ever-present risk of a sudden downpour are always on the horizon.
+But don't fret, there are so many cars out there capable of beating the autumn chill and approaching winter northerlies, like – how convenient – the six cars we’ve compiled below for your viewing pleasure, while you crank up the heating.

 We’ve kicked things off with Ford’s plucky Puma crossover because it comes with two party tricks to make it especially handy in the autumn.
 The first is a standard-fit heated windscreen, which – on those initial frosty mornings when the bite of morning cold feels particularly sharp – is a real godsend.
 Believe us.
 Those faced with routine early starts will understand the benefit, not just to comfort, but also in time saved before you can set off on the commute or school run.

 The Puma’s other handy autumn-ready feature can be found under its boot floor, where you’ll find a hidden storage area that’s lined with rubber.
 That makes it perfect for storing muddy wellies, wet trainers or other weather-affected items that would otherwise stink out the cabin or dirty the carpets.
 Better still, the storage area has a plug that can be removed, so you can hose out the muck and let it trickle out under the car, before you reseal the floor with the plug.
 Simple.
 But genius.

 Volkswagen Tiguan 4Motion